Yes, Aunt Tilly, there is a Blocking the Box Solution

-Colonel Walter E. Kurtz in Apocalypse Now, uttered these chilling words right before his death, “The horror…the horror.”
-Was he referring to war, or the surrealistic drama that unfolds every day during rush hour at congested intersections across NYC; while parking ticket warriors enforce Code 9: Obstructing Traffic at an Intersection?
+Colonel Walter E. Kurtz in Apocalypse Now uttered these chilling words right before his death, “The horror…the horror.”
+Was he referring to the war, or the daily drama unfolding during rush hour at congested intersections across NYC; while parking ticket warriors enforce Code 9: Obstructing Traffic at an Intersection?

 The Evil Box Blockers

 Manhattan Borough President, Scott M. Stringer, sponsored a study of the evils created by the driving public’s bad behavior of obstructing an intersection.
 They are: